Pechenka2005/Pechenka2005/README.md

 ### ‍💻 ‍ &nbsp;About Me
 <img alt="Night Coding" src="static/coding2.gif" align="right" width="400px"/>

-💡 &nbsp;I like solving sports programming problems\
+💡 &nbsp;I like solving competitive programming problems\
 🎓 &nbsp;I am a 3rd year CT student at ITMO University\
 🌱 &nbsp;I like challenging tasks and 🍺 &nbsp;drink 🍺 &nbsp;beer 🍺\
 📄 &nbsp;Please have a look at my [CV](files/CV.pdf) for more details about me.